RichardKelley/dendron/docs/3_tutorial_llm_conditional.md

         sd.wait()
 ```

 The class includes a few added bells and whistles, but should be mostly familiar by now.
 The `play_speech` function is very different, since it appears that we are now processing a series of utterances to speak.
-To understand why we do this, let's talk about sentence splitting
+To understand why we do this, let's talk about sentence splitting.

 ### Sentence Splitting

 In Part 1, we mentioned that current neural TTS models often struggle with longer utterances.
 This is something that seems to affect all models, but is particlarly pronounced for smaller models (if you have heard any haunting sounds or screeching from `"bark-small"` you might consider trying the bigger `"bark"`).
 It turns out you can somewhat mitigate the problem by splitting large utterances into shorter ones.
 You could do this solely based on string length, but then you're likely to break coherent statements into fragments, which will be spoken in weird ways.
-It would be best if we could split long strings at natural pause points, like sentences.
+It would be best if we could split long strings at natural pause points, like sentence boundaries.

-Here we show a simple strategy for doing this using a rule-based system.
-You could certainly do better with a learning-based approach, but what we'll do here is quick, easy, and usually good enough.
+Here we show a simple strategy for doing this using rule-based AI.
+You could certainly do better with a learning-based approach, but what we'll do here is quick, easy, and often good enough.
 The capability we're after is provided by spaCy, which we'll wrap in an `ActionNode`:

 ```python linenums="1"
 class SentenceSplitter(dendron.ActionNode):